NoiseByNorthwest/php-spx/README.md

 #### Supported browsers

-Since the web UI uses advanced JavaScript features, only the following browsers are supported:
+Since the web UI uses advanced JavaScript features, only the following browsers are known to be supported:
 - most recent version of any Chromium-based browser.
 - most recent version of Firefox with `dom.moduleScripts.enabled` preference set to `true`.

-_You will have the best user experience with a Chromium-based browser._
+_You will, however, have the best user experience with a Chromium-based browser._

 #### Control panel & report list